-For all certifications and recertifications, the PHA will obtain the family's certification as to whether any member has disposed of assets for less than fair market value during the two (2) years prior to the effective date of the certification or recertification.
+For all certifications and recertifications, the PHA will obtain the family's certification as to whether any member has disposed of assets for less than FMV during the two (2) years prior to the effective date of the certification or recertification.

-If the family self-certifies that they have disposed of assets for less than fair market value (FMV), the PHA requires verification (or self-certification) setting forth: (a) all assets disposed of for less than FMV, (b) the date they were disposed of, (c) the amount the family received, and (d) the FMV of the assets at the time of disposition.
+If the family self-certifies that they have disposed of assets for less than (FMV), the PHA requires verification (or self-certification) setting forth: (a) all assets disposed of for less than FMV, (b) the date they were disposed of, (c) the amount the family received, and (d) the FMV of the assets at the time of disposition.
 Third-party verification will be obtained whenever possible.